 Apart from anything else, it’s a damn-sight quicker than drawing – and more-accurate.
 That said, I don’t really photograph many people, enjoying instead landscapes (my beloved waterfall on the River Almond in Cramond, especially, or the architecture of Leith).
 Oh, and my dog.
 As you can see from my ‘avatar’: Alfie.
-Bless him – he’s 20 years’ old.
+Bless him – he was put to sleep June 15th at 20 years’ old, 2013.